Spinoco/fs2-log/README.md

 ### Asynchronous logging and Delayed evaluation

-Typically, the logging involves perfroming effects assotiated with File // Stdout or event Networks.
-Cost of the logging when turned on may not be insignificant and in highly concurrent environemnt may also have an negative impact on perfromance overall.
+Typically, the logging involves performing effects assotiated with File // stdout or even Networks.
+Cost of the logging when turned on may not be insignificant and in highly concurrent environemnt may also have an negative impact on performance overall, sometimes even misguiding you where ther problem really is.

-As such, fs2-log allows user to implement asynchornous logging and switche between synchronous / asynchronous logging whenever required.
+As such, fs2-log allows user to implement asynchronous logging and allows to switch between synchronous / asynchronous logging whenever required.

 `Log.async` construct logger, that allows to log statements asynchronously.
 Technically this captures timestamp, any variables, statements, strings etc. that shall appear in the log and submits them to the queue for further processing.
-This guarantees, that there is constant cost of the log operation, and also that eventually long and costly i/o operations does not have impacts on the actual program, while still, there is correct timing captured.
+This guarantees, that there is constant cost of the log operation, and also that eventually long and costly i/o operations does not have impact on the actual program, while still, there is correct timing captured.

 Currently asynchronous operation does not sort incoming events based on data, so the events may come to underlying logger implementation out of order (in millisecond windows).

-`Log.sync` in contrast to asynchronous variant construct synchronous logging, and as such all effects are perfromed sequentially.
-However still, shall the logging be subjecxt of any i/o failure or evaluating lazy captured variables will raise error, all these are captured and logged to stdErr w/o implications to main program.
+`Log.sync` in contrast to asynchronous variant construct synchronous logging, and as such all effects are performed sequentially.
+However still, shall the logging be subject of any i/o failure or evaluating lazy captured variables will raise error, all these are captured and logged to stderr w/o implications to main program.

 ### LoggingProvider